Indiana's 5th congressional district

 Indiana's 5th congressional district is a congressional district in the U.S. state of Indiana comprising Hamilton, Madison, Delaware, Grant, and Tipton counties, as well as the large majority of Howard County.
 Much of its population is located in the northern suburbs of Indianapolis, including the cities of Carmel, Noblesville, and Fishers, while other population centers include Muncie, Kokomo, Anderson, and Marion.
 The district is predominantly white and is the wealthiest congressional district in Indiana, as measured by median income.

 The district is currently represented by Republican Victoria Spartz.

 Demographics

 According to the APM Research Lab's Voter Profile Tools (featuring the U.S. Census Bureau's 2019 American Community Survey), the district contained about 585,000 potential voters (citizens, age 18+).
 Of these, 84% are White and 8% are Black.
 Immigrants make up 4% of the district's potential voters.
 Median income among households (with one or more potential voter) in the district is about $76,700, while 7% of households live below the poverty line.
 As for the educational attainment of potential voters in the district, 45% hold a bachelor's or higher degree.

 Composition

-The 5th district includes the entirety of the following counties, with the exception of Howard, which it shares with 4th district, which takes in part of Honey Creek Township and Russiaville.